Glenis studied for a B.A (Hons) in English Literature after retirement. She was awarded a degree at the age of 67.

 - She became famous in the USA after appearing on the Ed Sullivan show alongside Elvis Presley

 - Joyce Grenfell died in November 1979.
 In February 1980 a Memorial Service was held in her honour at Westminster Cathedral, the first time this rare honour had been conferred on a performance artist.

 - 1998, her image appeared on a Post Office stamp as one in a series of stamps celebrating Heroes of Comedy.

-- 2005, in a poll to find the Comedians' Comedian she was voted into the top 50 best ever comedians.
+- In a 2005 poll to find the Comedians' Comedian she was voted into the top 50 best-ever comedians.

 Questions & Answers